 - Identify the hazards.
-The key areas of work that should be assessed include: - Demands; - Control; - Support; - Relationships; - Roles; and - Organisational change. - Create a system for sensing general psychosocial wellbeing and identify at-risk employees: - The sources of collecting such information includes - Survey to include questions on emotional/mental wellbeing - Feedback from various channels within the organisation - Staff absence and sickness records - Organisational or department records on areas of high turnovers or critical incidents - Staff identified to require escalation of help for counselling or emotional support following workplace related incidents - Staff who may highlight to their supervisors/managers concern about one another (as part of a peer support programme) - Evaluation of Risk and Escalation: - After identifying at risk employees, it may be useful to have a system to evaluate the risk.
-This could be addressed at the level of the Department or work site) and escalation to the appropriate level of authority to address the risk issues. - The risk level can be evaluated based on the information in the previous two steps. - Focus groups do best when there is a common difficulty to be addressed e.g. when exploring a particular concern within a Department affecting staff wellbeing, or when exploring solutions to a problem and the results communicated to all employees. - Record findings: - An action plan should be developed by both management and employees to address psychosocial hazards identified. - Monitor and review: - The milestones in the action plan should be monitored.
+The key areas of work that should be assessed include: - Demands; - Control; - Support; - Relationships; - Roles; and - Organisational change. - Create a system for sensing general psychosocial well-being and identify at-risk employees: - The sources of collecting such information include - Survey to include questions on emotional/mental well-being; - Feedback from various channels within the organisation; - Staff absence and sickness records; - Organisational or department records on areas of high turnovers or critical incidents; - Staff identified to require escalation of help for counselling or emotional support following workplace-related incidents; and - Staff who may highlight to their supervisors/managers concern about one another (as part of a peer support programme). - Evaluation of risk and escalation: - After identifying at-risk employees, it may be useful to have a system to evaluate the risk.
+This could be addressed at the level of the Department or work site and escalated to the appropriate level of authority to address the risk issues. - The risk level can be evaluated based on the information in the previous two steps. - Focus groups do best when there is a common difficulty to be addressed e.g., when exploring a particular concern within a Department affecting staff well-being, or when exploring solutions to a problem and the results communicated to all employees. - Record findings: - An action plan should be developed by both management and employees to address psychosocial hazards identified. - Monitor and review: - The milestones in the action plan should be monitored.
 The effectiveness of the solutions could be evaluated by follow-up surveys.